designstem/projects/colorblindness/index.md

 #### Aim

 This workshop aimes to raise the students' awareness for the problems people with color vision deficiency have to face in their everyday life.
-The students should realize that it’s not only about the absence of certain colors and therefore being somehow “aesthetically impaired” by seeing less colors.
-Instead they should experience that not being able to see all colors can have a serious impact, because people might get the wrong information or no information at all.
+They should realize that it is not just about the inability to see certain colors and therefore being somehow “aesthetically impaired” by seeing fewer colors.
+In addition, they should experience that not being able to see all colors can have a serious impact, because people might receive the wrong information or no information at all.
 Further, especially design students should learn how to choose color schemes so that even people with CVD can access information easily.

 </f-notes>